AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/spend-management-methods.md

 ![](assets/spend-management-methods-1.png)

-Once enabled, this feature automatically pulls spends in from any CRM campaign/program that meets the following criteria
+When enabled, this feature automatically pulls spends in from any CRM campaign/program that meets the following criteria:

 i. [!DNL Marketo Measure] first looks to see if the Campaign/Program is creating touchpoints, either from a matching [Campaign Sync rule](/help/channel-tracking-and-setup/offline-channels/custom-campaign-sync.md) that was created, or a matching [Program Sync rule](/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-programs-integration.md) that was created, or the [Enable Buyer Touchpoints value](/help/channel-tracking-and-setup/offline-channels/legacy-processes/syncing-offline-campaigns.md#how-to-create-a-campaign-and-sync-buyer-touchpoints) is "Include All Campaign Members" or "Include 'Responded' Campaign Members."